How we're regulated by Ofgem

-We are currently in the RIIO-T1 price control period, which began on 1 April 2013 and runs through 31 March 2021.
+We have completed the RIIO-T1 price control period, which began on 1 April 2013 and ran through through 31 March 2021.
 You can find out more about the background of this price control on the Ofgem website.

 Over the past few years, we've carried out our most extensive ever engagement exercise to understand the priorities and future requirements of our stakeholders to shape our business plan.

 You can find information about how we're consulting with our stakeholders on our business plan by visiting "How you shaped our business plan".
 You can also find out about our RIIO-2 business plan along with supporting information and an executive summary by visiting our business plan pages or supporting videos.

 Please let us know what you think because this plan has been built with our stakeholders, for our stakeholders.

 To encourage us to provide additional benefits for consumers, Ofgem uses financial incentives.
 These can either be penalties or additional revenue (funded by our customers), depending on whether or not we meet Ofgem’s targets.

 Ofgem incentivises us to find more efficient ways to work.
 If we can find cheaper solutions the benefit is shared between consumers and National Grid.

 As part of the RIIO framework, there are two funding mechanisms that encourage innovation across the energy industry.
 These funding mechanisms aim to help make the energy networks smarter, accelerate the development of a low carbon energy sector, and deliver financial benefits to consumers.

 The Network Innovation Allowance (NIA) provides an annual allowance to fund smaller scale projects.